Crosses & Losses quilt pattern

 Read the entire article here.
 (PDF, 6 pages)

-On this writing journey, I’ve found a number of useful resources for both traditionally and independently published authors.
-Here are some of my favorites.
+On this writing journey, it's good to share useful resources for both traditionally and independently published authors.

 Book cover designers

-- Seedlings Online (Jenny did my Glory Prep and Smoke River covers)
+- Seedlings Online (Jenny did my Glory Prep and Smoke River covers, as well as the covers for my Magnificent Devices translations and the Mysterious Devices series.)

 - Alchemy Book Covers